sfc-gh-akim/snowflake-browser-banner/README.md

 ![Compatible with Preview App](Screenshots/PreviewApp.png)

 View the README.md file in each folder corresponding to the browser for instructions on how to install

+---

+**NOTE** This is not an official Snowflake tool.
+Use at your own discretion.